phatnhse/android-container/README.md

 It's easy to scale, maintain and stabilize the CI processes.

+Checkout [my post on Medium](https://medium.com/better-programming/build-a-lightweight-docker-container-for-android-testing-2aa6bdaea422) for more detail!

 ### Build Steps

 The sample that we're going to use is [Sunflower](https://github.com/android/sunflower).